Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/advanced_fifo/advanced_fifo.md

 For **write operation**, when `write_enable` is asserted, `write_data` is stored at the location pointed to by the write pointer, and the write pointer is incremented.
 Writing when full is ignored and the data is lost.

 The write safety mechanism prevents writing when full.
 The write will be ignored, the pointers will not be updated, and the data will be lost.
-The `write_miss` flag will also be set.
+The `write_miss` pulse notification will assert for one clock cycle to signal the error, then automatically clear.
 The FIFO can continue operating normally.

 For **read operation**, the `read_data` output continuously provides the data at the read pointer location.
 When `read_enable` is asserted, only the read pointer is incremented to advance to the next entry.

 The read safety mechanism prevents reading when empty.
 The `read_data` will be invalid and the pointers will not be updated.
-The `read_error` flag will also be set.
+The `read_error` pulse notification will assert for one clock cycle to signal the error, then automatically clear.
 The FIFO can continue operating normally.

 If the queue is empty, data written can be read in the next cycle.
 When the queue is not empty nor full, it can be written to and read from at the same time with back-to-back transactions at full throughput.

 The level, status, and threshold outputs are calculated based on the read and write pointers.

-The `write_miss` and `read_error` flags are cleared when the `clear_flags` input is asserted.

 Asserting the `flush` input empties the whole FIFO at the next rising edge of the clock by advancing the read pointer to the write pointer.
 During a flush cycle, read and write pointer increments are gated so no entry is consumed or written concurrently.